IPNetworkingLab/draft-tcp-ao-tls/draft-piraux-tcp-ao-tls.md

 ## Fastopen support ?

+{:/comment}

 # Security Considerations

-To be provided
+To be provided in the next version of this document.

 # IANA Considerations

-To be provided.
+To be provided in the next version of this document.

 # Acknowledgments
 {:numbered="false"}

-The authors thank xx for their comments on the first version of this draft and Dimitri Safonov for the TCP-AO implementation in Linux.
+The authors thank
+Dimitri Safonov for the TCP-AO implementation in Linux.

 # Change log